sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 Follow the [standard upgrade procedure](../deploy/docker-compose/upgrade.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.37).*

 ## 3.36 -> 3.37

 This release adds a new container that runs database migrations (`migrator`) independently of the frontend container.
 Confirm the environment variables on this new container match your database settings.
 [Docs](../deploy/docker-compose/index.md#database-migrations)

 Follow the [standard upgrade procedure](../deploy/docker-compose/upgrade.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.36).*

 ## 3.35 -> 3.36

 No manual migration is required - follow the [standard upgrade procedure](../deploy/docker-compose/upgrade.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.35).*

 ## 3.35.0 -> 3.35.1